noazlee/noahBot/README.md

 # noahBot
-Code Repo for my ePortfolio bot
+Code Repo for Deploying on GCP with an automated script